 3. Compare and contrast the major models of MFT and will evaluate their application in various clinical contexts.

-4. Demonstrate integrity and professionalism in their interactions with colleagues, supervisors,
+4. Demonstrate integrity and professionalism in their interactions with colleagues, supervisors, clients, and faculty.

 5. Identify and resolve ethical dilemmas related to the practice of MFT.